About the Licences. What is a CC licence?

 Copyright shake-up: What you see and hear could be about to change.
 Australia's copyright laws would be dramatically simplified, the collecting agency placed on probation, and small copyright owners given a forum in which to take on big corporations under a series of sweeping recommendations to be tabled by the government on Tuesday.

 The Productivity Commission's final report on intellectual property, delivered after a 12-month inquiry, finds that Australian rules that permit the use of copyrighted works only in specific circumstances should be replaced with a broader, US-style "fair use" provision.
 This allows the use of extracts from copyrighted books, music and videos in circumstances that are fair.
 This is a modal window.
 This modal can be closed by pressing the Escape key or activating the close button.
 Caption Settings Dialog Beginning of dialog window.
 It’s official: geo-dodging is a good thing.
 The Productivity Commission has called for law reform to make it clear VPN use is legal.

 The Prime Minister says it already is.
+If you’re the sort of person who feels guilty about accessing to your favourite TV series using a Virtual Private Network (VPN) to get around geo-blocking arrangements, stop worrying.
+You’ve got some big hitters on your side.
 Productivity Commission’s copyright recommendations welcomed by Australia’s schools, universities, libraries and technology companies.
 The Australian Digital Alliance (ADA) welcomes the sensible and much needed proposals for changes to Australia’s copyright law contained in the draft report of the Productivity Commission’s Intellectual Property Arrangement Inquiry, which was released today.